dsiefert/day-planner/PLANS.md

 * Do delete any unfamiliar tasks (i.e. anything in day_planner_tasks that isn't listed in our schedule file)
 * Don't reinitialize persistent events, just keep them on schedule.
 This helps especially if e.g. dealing with a pricy API -- why pull more often than needed?

-### Log each tasks's history ###
-HIGH PRIORITY: I want to be able to monitor the elaborate new scheduling algorithm appropriately.
-This needs to be optional, but it would be nice to have the ability to monitor at least how well the task adheres to the timeline.
-* Optional generator task to create a table of task history whatnot?
-Check for it on initialize and then start writing to it if it's there.
-* Read history, add method to calculate number of times task performed over timeframe.
-* ActiveRecord::Base.connection.table_exists?('day_planner_task_log') welp then check for it
-* new rails generator to create that migration

 ### Attempt some degree of control with multi-process instances ###
 Not sure exactly how to do this.
 * Store a record of the scheduler's execution status in a database?
 Then use that to avoid it being unnecessarily run in multiple threads?